derekmurawsky/dereks-awesome-list/README.md

 <!--lint enable double-link -->
 <!-- subtitle -->

-An awesome list of things I like
+An awesome list of things I like and have found useful

 </div>